-- listed and registered in Paris: on the basis of the latest price. - not registered in Paris: on the basis of the latest price available.
+- listed and registered in Paris: on the basis of the latest price. - not registered in Paris: - on the basis of the latest price available for those in Europe. - on the basis of the latest price available for the other securities.

-Transferable securities whose prices have not been determined on the valuation day, or whose prices have been adjusted, are valued under the responsibility of the management company at their foreseeable sale prices.
+French and foreign securities whose prices have not been determined on the valuation day are valued at the last officially published price or at their probable sale price under the responsibility of the Management Company.
 Justification is sent to the statutory auditor at the time of the audit.

-The Funds are valued at the latest redemption price or the latest net asset value available

-They are valued at the latest redemption price or the latest net asset value available.
+The Funds are valued at the latest redemption price or the latest net asset value available They are valued at the latest redemption price or the latest net asset value available.